notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [^6]: I think that it's important to record the building physics aspects of these things, but I'd prefer to not worry _just now_ about creating a super-format that would allow for the recording of all building related time series data - but it might be necessary eventually!

 [^7]: I [wrote about this kind of thing here](https://notionparallax.co.uk/2015/billing-the-gender-fluid-cardinal-no-forced-values) when I was doing some data collection work at BVN.

+[^8]: I can see a potential problem here.
+If I want to simulate a building that contains only women I should be able to train on an all female data set.
+However I could also do an all men run and compare the results to produce a "ha, look how much better men are" headline.
+This might just be handled through existing experimental ethics.
+Also, context is going to be an issue here.
+For example, do men behave differently in all male environments?
+Is it valid to turn the gender bias all the way up when the data were sampled in a mixed environment.
+Don't read too much into these examples, I just picked men and women as an obvious grouping, I realise that it's more complicated!

+[^9]: A rational actor should be willing to endure some discomfort now (wearing a tracking device, knowing that they are being tracked) in exchange for a future pay off of having a much better life in the future.
+Humans are 'bad' at time discounting.
+(By _bad_ I mean that they don't behave like classical economics predicts that they will.)
+The future benefit needs to be sufficiently great, or the present discomfort sufficiently low, that people will do it for free.
+Otherwise they'll need to be _persuaded_.

+[^10]: While I think that everyone should be _able_ to opt out, I think that it would be extremely poor form for anyone involved in building design to do so.
+I'd argue that they have a moral duty to do everything in their power to improve the quality of their output---as long as it's not _too_ arduous---and I don't think that being tracked would count as being arduous.

+    Of course there is the potential for bad actors, so being able to opt out of that maintains the same intent as the right to bear arms, but without the undesirable outcomes.